Chris Klefenz

 Christoph Alexander Klefenz (born 1986) is a Welsh international lawn and indoor bowler.

 Bowls career

 In 2017, he won a gold medal at the European Bowls Championships.
 The following year in 2018, he was a member of the fours team that won the Welsh National Bowls Championships.
 He made his senior international debut in 2019 when selected to play in the Atlantic Championships.

-In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
 In 2022, Klefenz won his second national title, winning the pairs with Danny Davies Jr. bowling for the Beaufort Club.

+In 2023, he was selected as part of the team to represent Wales at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.